 Sport climbing, top roping, redpoint, trad rack, onsight…what does it all mean?!
 There are a lot of technical terms involved in the sport of rock climbing, which can unfortunately make the sport feel unapproachable.
 To combat that, today we’ll be taking a look at the difference between sport climbing and top roping.

-So, what is the difference between sport climbing and top roping?
 Technically speaking, ‘sport climbing’ means lead climbing on a pre-bolted sport route, while top roping means following someone who has lead climbed either a sport or trad route.

 Let’s expand these definitions a little bit.

 In sport climbing, you are lead climbing pre-bolted sport routes and affixing your rope to the bolts with quickdraws as you climb in order to protect yourself from hitting the ground if you fall.
 Your belayer feeds out rope as you climb, and then lowers you once you reach the top.
 Or, you can clean the route and rappel down.
 If you leave the rope up, the next climber can top rope the same route without having to lead it again.

 Top roping can be done after someone has led a route – whether it’s a sport or trad route, which means that there are no bolts in place and instead the lead climber places cams and nuts in cracks in the wall to serve as protection.
 With top roping, the climber ties into the rope, which is strung up through the anchor points at the top of the route, and then back down to the belayer.
 As the climber ascends, the belayer pulls slack out of the system, so the climber will never fall more than a few feet.
 Once the climber reaches the top, they can either be lowered by the belayer or they can clean the route and rappel down.